-In 1929, the golf course expanded to five holes, and in the third year it consisted of nine holes.
+In 1929, the course expanded to five holes, and in the third year it consisted of nine holes.
 These first nine holes were designed by George Morris, who designed the original Colonial Country Club and had linage to the famous Scottish Morris golfing family.
 In 1935, the Club purchased 95 adjacent acres and constructed another nine holes that opened in 1938.
 The old barn was the scene of summertime social activities, with winter events staged at the Penn Harris Hotel in downtown Harrisburg.
 In 1940, a ballroom and men’s locker room were added to the old farmhouse.

-In 1980, Bob Nickey succeeded Ed Tabor as the Head Golf Professional.
-The Members rallied in August to help clear the Club property of hundreds of trees felled by a violent thunderstorm.
+In 1979, Bob Nickey succeeded Ed Tabor as the Head Golf Professional.
+That year, the Members rallied in August to help clear the Club property of hundreds of trees felled by a violent thunderstorm.
 The effort enabled the annual Ed Tabor Tournament to be held uninterrupted.
 Restoration of the property continued until winter.

 After 40 years, PGA Pro Bob Nickey retired in 2016.
 Bob served as first assistant for several years before succeeding the legendary Ed Tabor in 1979.
 How do you follow Ed Tabor?
 Only Bob Nickey could do that with professionalism, kindness, and a sense of humor.
 The Board of Governors then turned to longtime assistant Todd Love to take over as head golf professional.
 Todd took the reins in 2017 and we continue to enjoy great golf service and programming.

 Sound financial management during recent years have allowed for 2017 renovations to the bar area and the new Shore Room.
 Members are now enjoying newly refurbished golf course sand bunkers.
 In 2019, we opened a completely rebuilt and resort style pool complex.
 All these improvements are aimed at making your West Shore Country Club experience the best in Central Pennsylvania.